NCBI-Hackathons/NovoGraph/README.md

 ```

-## Instructions to Download Assemblies
+## Instructions to Download and Process Input Assemblies

 The following commands were used to download the assembly FASTAs used for this project: